 Using the Basic email editor is probably the faster and easier way to include your PDF or Custom Page link.

 Simply create the message you would like to email and then paste in the link where you want it to display.
-The URL will auto-hyperlink and turn blue, meaning that when your contact receives the email in their inbox all they have to do is click the link.
+The link will automatically hyperlink so your contact can simply click on it from the email.

 If you would like to hyperlink a certain part of the message for your contact to click on like this: "For more information, click here!", then you will need to take an extra step.